What Can You Do With a Doctor of Dental Medicine(DMD)?

-If you are passionate about the fields of health and medicine, with a desire to focus on dentistry, a Doctorate of Dental Medicine can be a way to begin a career-focused higher education that can prepare you for different professional options within the industry.
+Are you passionate about the fields of health and medicine with a desire to focus on dentistry?
+If so, earning a Doctor of Dental Medicine(DMD) can be a way to begin a career-focused higher education that can prepare you for different professional options within the industry.
 Dentistry is the study of the branch of medicine that is involved with the study, diagnosis, prevention and treatment of diseases, disorders, and conditions of the mouth and related structures of the jaw and facial areas.
 There are various specialties within dentistry including orthodontics, periodontics, and endodontics.

 DMD vs DDS